SEF Business Aptitude Award

 What will your winning essay be?

 We are proud to announce that every year, the SEF awards $3,000 to one veterinary student from each participating school in the nation through its Business Aptitude Award Program.
 From the total winners, one student receives $15,000 for an award-winning essay submission.
-In addition, the national award winner will receive a trip to the North American Veterinary Conference in Orlando in order to received the award..
+In addition, the national award winner will receive a trip to the North American Veterinary Conference in Orlando in order to receive the award.

 SEF Business Aptitude Award Details